Imuga/HbA1c-Readmission-Impact/README.md

 ### Project Overview
-This project investigates the relationship between HbA1c levels—a critical biomarker for diabetes management—and hospital readmission rates.
+This project investigates the relationship between HbA1c levels, a critical biomarker for diabetes management, and hospital readmission rates.
 The analysis aims to uncover:

 1. How HbA1c measurements influence readmission patterns.